Test in production without watermarks.

 docker container run --rm -p 8080:8080 -e ENVIRONMENT=Development -e HTTP_PORTS=8080 ironsoftwareofficial/ironsecuredoc:latest

-IronSecureDoc REST API is a web-based interface that allows developers to access the capabilities and PDF features of the document management program and process PDFs safely.
-The general, non-technology-specific technology stack-independent API allows its users simple, standard integration of IronSecureDoc features in their applications.
-The approach follows the RESTful principles.
+IronSecureDoc REST API is a web-based interface that allows developers to access the capabilities and features of the document management program to process PDFs safely.
+The technology stack-agnostic API allows simple, standard integration of IronSecureDoc features in applications, following RESTful principles.

 curl -X 'POST' \